-Let’s face it, when we think of a stopover within an airport, the images that immediately spring to mind aren’t the most flattering – long queues, uncomfortable waiting chairs, people sleeping on the floor in between flights, unhealthy food options and all that harsh stark lighting.
+Let’s face it – when we think of a stopover within an airport, the images that immediately spring to mind aren’t the most flattering.
+Long queues, uncomfortable waiting chairs, people sleeping on the floor in between flights, unhealthy food options, and all that harsh, stark lighting.

-Some of our other favourites include:
+Some of our other favourite ways to pass time include:

 Couldn’t get comfortable enough to sleep on the plane and can now barely keep your eyes open?
-Find yourself a nap room and you’ll be dreaming of your final destination in no time – just be sure to set your alarm with plenty of time to wake up refreshed and ready to move on.
+Find yourself a nap room and you’ll be dreaming of your final destination in no time.
+Just be sure to set your alarm with plenty of time to wake up refreshed and ready to move on.

 There can be a myriad of options available to make your time in the airport during a stopover not only bearable, but also an enjoyable part of your holiday.

-Plus, if your flight lands at an odd hour, you may even find that they aren't open – then you're stuck with the airport ATM which will have poor exchange rates and ATM fees!
+Plus, if your flight lands at an odd hour, you may even find that they aren't open – then you're stuck with the airport ATM, which will have poor exchange rates and ATM fees.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.
 The Multi-currency Cash Passport™ (“Cash Passport”) is an unsecured debt security issued by Travelex Card Services Limited, a member of the Travelex group.
 Cash Passport is not guaranteed by any member of the Travelex group or any other entity.
 Before you make a decision to acquire a Cash Passport, we recommend you to read the Product Disclosure Statement which is available free of charge at www.cashpassport.co.nz.
 MasterCard® and the MasterCard Brand Mark are registered trademarks of MasterCard International Incorporated.